andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 - Download the starter: `npx gatsby new . https://github.com/contentful/starter-gatsby-blog`
 - After that is done, open it in VS Code: `code .`
 - Remove git from this project (to start from scratch): `rm -rf .git`
-- Run all the git commands as outlined on the repo page:
+- Run all the git commands as outlined on the repo page to commit this progress:

 ```
 git init && git add . && git commit -m "project setup" && git branch -M main && git remote add origin https://github.com/GITHUB_USERNAME/PROJECT_NAME.git && git push -u origin main
 ```

-## Project Setup - Contentful
+## Contentful Setup Pt.
+2

 If you run `npm run dev` to start the local development server at this point in time, you will get an error: `Error: Contentful spaceId and the access token need to be provided.`.
 Luckily, this starter comes with a Contentful setup script.